Skip to main content

 Returns locator to the last matching element.

-The method finds an element matching the specified selector in the Locator's subtree.
-See Working with selectors for more details.
+The method finds an element matching the specified selector in the locator's subtree.
+It also accepts filter options, similar to locator.filter([options]) method.

 Returns locator to the n-th matching element.
+It's zero based, nth(0) selects the first element.

-locator.press(key[, options])#
+locator.press(key[, options])

 • key <string> Name of the key to press or a character to generate, such as ArrowLeft or a.#

-• options <Object>
+• options? <Object>

-• delay <number> Time to wait between keydown and keyup in milliseconds.
+• delay? <number> Time to wait between keydown and keyup in milliseconds.
 Defaults to 0.#

-• noWaitAfter <boolean> Actions that initiate navigations are waiting for these navigations to happen and for pages to start loading.
+• noWaitAfter? <boolean> Actions that initiate navigations are waiting for these navigations to happen and for pages to start loading.
 You can opt out of waiting via setting this flag.
 You would only need this option in the exceptional cases such as navigating to inaccessible pages.
 Defaults to false.#

-• timeout <number> Maximum time in milliseconds, defaults to 30 seconds, pass 0 to disable timeout.
+• timeout? <number> Maximum time in milliseconds, defaults to 30 seconds, pass 0 to disable timeout.
 The default value can be changed by using the browserContext.setDefaultTimeout(timeout) or page.setDefaultTimeout(timeout) methods.#

 • returns: <Promise<void>>#